Batman: Gotham Noir

 Batman: Gotham Noir is an Elseworlds graphic novel published by DC Comics in 2001, written by Ed Brubaker, with art by Sean Phillips.
+It was reprinted in Batman: The Man Who Laughs Deluxe Edition.

 Plot

 Gotham Noir takes place in 1949.
 Jim Gordon is the main character, with Batman making infrequent appearances.
 Bruce Wayne and Gordon served together during World War II.
 Gordon is an alcoholic private detective who used to be a police officer.
 He is estranged from his wife, Sarah, and their daughter, Barbara.

 Gordon was in a relationship with Selina Kyle, but she left him as his alcohol dependency grew worse.
 She runs a nightclub and one day offers him a side job of accompanying her friend Rachel to a party.
 When Rachel is murdered, Gordon is the prime suspect.
 He is framed for Rachel's murder by a corrupt mayor with ties to organized crime.

 Other characters from Batman-lore, such as Joker and Harvey Dent, also appear in Gotham Noir.